DPCscience/SFSI/inst/md/penalized_FI.md

 # Run the PFI.
 Lambdas will be generated automatically
 fm1 <- SFI_CV(G,y,h2,nFolds=nFolds,seed=seed)

 # Run the un-penalized FI.
-Using parameter method='G-BLUP'
+Using option method='G-BLUP'
 fm2 <- SFI_CV(G,y,h2,method="GBLUP",nFolds=nFolds,seed=seed)

 # Plot of the (average) correlation in testing set vs the average number of predictors (in training set)